Protecting Trees: A Guide to Understanding the Status of Protected Status

 What happens if I carry out work on a protected tree without permission?

-Can I contest a TPO and/or preservation order?
+Can I appeal a TPO and/or preservation order?

 Can I take down a protected tree?